 When it comes to nutrients and plant growth in a hydroponic setup, it’s important to change your reservoir water regularly.
 This is especially important in the flowering stage when the plant is very sensitive to nutrients and pH.
 Regularly changing your water every 7-10 days will help your plants get better access to nutrients, and help prevent deficiencies and toxicities.

-However, when your young seedling or clone is first getting established in your hydroponic system, it doesn’t have an established a colony of good bacteria around the roots, and has not yet grown a biofilm that protects the roots against pathogens.
+However, when your hydroponic system is first getting established the solution doesn’t have an established colony of good bacteria around the roots, and has not yet grown a biofilm that protects the roots against pathogens.

 Don’t let any light get to your roots or reservoir water, as it provides heat and light which will promote the growth of algae and bacteria (and not the good kind).

-Hydrogen Peroxide (H2O2) Is Only a Temperary Solution
+Hydrogen Peroxide (H2O2) Is Only a Temporary Solution

 Roots are beginning to recover…